slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Anastas, the taste of ice cream interests you more than the construction of communism!' -- Joseph Stalin (1878-1953), to Anastas Mikoyan*

 <!--
+> *'When I'm good, I'm very good, but when I'm bad, I'm better.' -- Mae West*

     > *'La que no es puta non desfruta.'*
     > *'love people and use money vs love money and use people'*
     > *'Já vi o fim do mundo algumas vezes e na manhã seguinte estava tudo bem.'*